 Take Action.
-Even though it may be difficult or embarrassing, the harasser should be told, preferably in front of witnesses, that what he/she is doing or saying is not liked.
+Even though it may be difficult or embarrassing, the harasser should be told, preferably in front of witnesses, that what he/she is doing or saying is not welcomed.
 The harasser should be told to stop.
 When the behavior or comments offend, the harasser should be told.
 If the harassment does not stop, times, places, witnesses, and what happened, should be noted and immediately reported.

 Report The Harassment.
 Report it to the supervisor immediately.
-If the harasser is the supervisor, it should be reported to his or her superior or to the school District's Diversity and Affirmative Action Office.
+If the harasser is the supervisor, it should be reported to his or her superior or to CCSD's Diversity and Affirmative Action Office.
 If the harassment is not reported, harassment is likely to continue.

 Do Not Keep It to Yourself.
 Being quiet about sexual harassment facilitates its continuation.
-Speaking up also can protect others from being harassed as the harassed employee may not be the only victim of the harasser.
+Speaking up can also protect others from being harassed as the harassed employee may not be the only victim of the harasser.

-DISCRIMINATION AND HARASSMENT REPORTING PROCEDURES
+DISCRIMINATION AND HARASSMENT REPORTING PROCEDURES (NOT BASED ON TITLE IX)

-Any employee who believes that she or he has been unlawfully discriminated against or is the victim of unlawful harassment, including sexual harassment, may file a complaint using the procedures in CCSD Regulation 4110, and may file his/her complaint, preferably in writing, with his/her immediate supervisor, the next administrator in line, or with the Diversity and Affirmative Action Office.
+Any employee who believes they have been unlawfully discriminated against or is the victim of unlawful harassment, including sexual harassment that is not based on Title IX, may file a complaint using the procedures in CCSD Regulation 4110, and may file a complaint, preferably in writing, with his/her immediate supervisor, the next administrator in line, or with the Diversity, Affirmative Action and ADA Programs/Title IX Office.
 The complaint should be made promptly and within a reasonable period of time following the alleged harassment.
-The complaint should include a detailed description of the events in question, the date(s) of the occurrence, the name(s) of the individual(s) involved, including witnesses, and account of the specific acts which were perpetrated against the complainant.
-All employees shall cooperate with the investigation by the District of an alleged act of discrimination or harassment.
+The complaint should include a detailed description of the events in question, the date(s) of the occurrence, the name(s) of the individual(s) involved, including witnesses, and an account of the specific acts which were perpetrated against the complainant.
+All employees shall cooperate with the investigation by CCSD of an alleged act of discrimination including alleged harassment.
 Confidentiality will be maintained to the greatest extent possible.
-The District prohibits retaliation against any person who has filed a complaint, testified, assisted, or participated in an investigation, proceeding, or hearing conducted by authorized school District representatives.
+CCSD prohibits retaliation against any person who has filed a complaint, testified, assisted, or participated in an investigation, proceeding, or hearing conducted by authorized CCSD representatives.
 This reporting procedure should also be used by employees to report unlawful harassment other than sexual harassment, for example, harassment based upon gender, sexual orientation, race, color, disability, religion, age, gender identity or expression, or other protected class groups.

-For more detailed information, please refer to CCSD Regulation 4110, call the District's Executive Manager, Diversity and Affirmative Action Programs/ADA Coordinator (702-799- 5087), or speak directly to your supervising administrator.
-If an employee believes they have been retaliated against for reporting unlawful discrimination to include unlawful forms of harassment, this procedure may also be used.
+For more detailed information, please refer to CCSD Regulation 4110, contact CCSD's Executive Manager, Diversity and Affirmative Action, ADA/Title IX Coordinator by email at colecg@nv.ccsd.net, by phone at 702-799-5087, or by mail at 5100 W. Sahara Ave., Las Vegas, NV 89146, or speak directly to your supervising administrator.
+If an employee believes they have been retaliated against for reporting unlawful discrimination to include unlawful forms of harassment and/or if they believe they have been retaliated against for participating in the investigation, this procedure may also be used.